Quantum Brascamp-Lieb Dualities: Applications of quantum Brascamp-Lieb duality

-In particular, the heat flow is independent of the choice of orthonormal basis in~$V$.
-The generalized partial trace maps~$\cE_V(\rho)=\rho_V$ defined above are also Gaussian and act by
+In particular, the heat flow is independent of the choice of orthonormal basis in~$X$.
+The generalized partial trace maps~$\cE_X\colon\rho\mapsto\rho_X$ defined above are also Gaussian and act by

-where $\mu|_V$ denotes the restriction of $\mu$ onto $V\oplus V$ and likewise for $\Sigma|_V$.
-The non-commutative heat flow is compatible with the maps $\cE_V$, i.e.,
+where $\mu|_X$ denotes the restriction of $\mu$ onto $X\oplus X$ and likewise for $\Sigma|_X$.
+The non-commutative heat flow is compatible with the maps $\cE_X$, i.e.,

 Indeed, since both channels (and hence their composition) are Gaussian, it suffices to verify that the action commutes on the level of mean vectors and covariance matrices, and the latter is clear from \cref{eq:heat flow} and \cref{eq:gaussian marginal}.
+See also \cite[Lemma 2]{dePalma18}.
 Thus, we may unambiguously introduce the notation

-for the reduced density operator on~$\LL^2(V)$ at time~$t$.
-Similarly, we may show that~$\cE_V$ is compatible with phase-space translations (cf.~\cite[Lemma VI.1]{Koenig14}).
-For $v\in V$, define the unitary one-parameter groups
+for the reduced density operator on~$\LL^2(X)$ at time~$t$.
+Similarly, we may show that~$\cE_X$ is compatible with phase-space translations (cf.~\cite[Lemma XI.1]{Koenig14}).
+For $x\in X$, define the unitary one-parameter groups

-They are Gaussian, leave the covariance matrices invariant, and send mean vectors~$\mu$ to~$\mu \mapsto \mu + t (v^T,0)$ and~$\mu + t (0,v^T)$, respectively.
+They are Gaussian, leave the covariance matrices invariant, and send mean vectors~$\mu \mapsto \mu + t (x^T,0)$ and~$\mu + t (0,x^T)$, respectively.
 By comparing with \cref{eq:gaussian marginal}, we find that

-In the following we shall make use of two crucial properties of the heat flow that will allow us to `linearize' the proof of the entropy inequality: First, the entropy of~$\rho_V^{(t)}$ grows logarithmically as $t \rightarrow \infty$ and becomes \emph{asymptotically independent} of the state $\rho$~\cite[Corollary~III.4]{Koenig14}:
+In the following we shall make use of two crucial properties of the heat flow that will allow us to `linearize' the proof of the entropy inequality: First, the entropy of~$\rho_X^{(t)}$ grows logarithmically as $t \rightarrow \infty$ and becomes \emph{asymptotically independent} of the state $\rho$, as proved in~\cite[Corollary~III.4]{Koenig14} and~\cite[Theorem 5]{dePalma18}:

 In particular, this implies that any valid inequality of the form \cref{eq:geom BL entropic} must satisfy the inequality